open-minded13/2023_LeetCode_70_Questions_Challenge/README.md

-# LeetCode 75 Blind Questions Challenge
+# LeetCode Blind 75 Challenges with Solutions

 [**Blind 75**](https://www.teamblind.com/post/New-Year-Gift---Curated-List-of-Top-75-LeetCode-Questions-to-Save-Your-Time-OaM1orEU) is a curated list of LeetCode questions created in 2018.
 We can practice these questions to save time in the job-finding process.
 Many other LeetCode problems are technical mixes of these individual problems.